-After installing the modules and the emulators, we can finally run the application.
+After installing the modules and the emulators, we can finally run the application in development mode.

 First, let's run the emulators.
 The command below runs the emulators for the following products: Authentication, Firestore, and Storage.